thomas-compagnoni/iOthello/README.md

   \end{array}\right]
 $$

-- The input for our machine learning model are ready.
+- The input for our machine learning model are now ready.
 Each columns is a features, each row is a sample.

-- For each move we are building a different model, that is for every row in the 1st axis of X.
+<ins>Remember:</ins> For each move we are building a different model.

+### Model selection
+The model was not selected as a normal machine learning would do, by dividing the dataset in train and test and then selecting the model with the highest score and highest generalization out-of-sample.
+I decided to test it directly in some matches against a random bot and choose the model with the highest chances of winning.
+In research.py this was done by the function *multiprocessing_test_vs_random_bot()* which uses the advantages of parallel computing to play multiple matches at the same time and so reducing the time of execution.
+Finally, I chose the ridge regression because it reduces the problems of multicollinearity by keeping low values of the weights.
+Indeed, the board is often symmetric after a sequence of moves and the cells are naturally dependent on each other.

 ### Weights

-- Let's explore the weights.
-Here is the graph of how they evolve through the time, every line represent a cell.
-The legend shows the coordinate of the matrix.
+Let's explore the weights computed by the Ridge regression.
+Here is the graph of how they evolve through the time, every line represents a cell.

-- We can immediately spot three important facts:
+We can immediately spot **three important facts**:
   1. Some weights move similarly
   2. Their value change through the game, some even move from being negative to being positive.
-  3. Some have values near zero.
+  3. Some have values near zero, therefore they are not strategic.

 <p align="center">
 <img src="https://github.com/ThomasMind/Othello-AI/blob/293d50d2b1db5db85207080897ec143ee2141044/figs/weights.png" alt="alt text" width="600" height="350">

 <p>&nbsp;</p>

-- Now we want to build clusters which come out naturally, they are 6.
-We make the average in-cluster and call them with capital letters.
-- The graph on the left is the same of the graph above but with cluster grouping, while the graph on the left is representing what are the cells corresponding to each cluster.
+- The graph on the left is the same of the graph above but with cluster regrouping, while the graph on the right represents which are the cells corresponding to each cluster.

 <p>&nbsp;</p>
 <p align="center">
 <img src="https://github.com/ThomasMind/Othello-AI/blob/fc49a4d314ca5ed621a86f5731dc464e51a62f52/figs/weights_clusters.png" alt="alt text" width="450" height="330"><img src="https://github.com/ThomasMind/Othello-AI/blob/293d50d2b1db5db85207080897ec143ee2141044/figs/board_clustered.png" alt="alt text" width="377" height="330">

-- The results are astonishing, they are intuitive and they respect the classical theory of the game.
+> The results are astonishing, they are intuitive and they respect the classical theory of the game.
-- The corners are the most powerful cells, they can't be taken.
+- The corners are the most powerful cells because they can't be taken.
 - The cell near them have negative weights at the start because they allow the opponent to take the corners.
 - The edges have some tactical power, they are difficult to be taken too.
-- Notice that the weights converge to 1, the score of the last move is simply the sum of the board, this will be more clear when we'll talk about how the models were trained
+- Notice that the weights converge to 1, the score of the last move is simply the sum of the board.

-### Model selection

-- The model was not selected as a normal machine learning would do, so by dividing the dataset in train and test and then selecting the model with the highest score and highest generalization out-of-sample.
-- I decided to test it directly in some matches against a random bot and choose the model with the highest chances of winning.
-In research.py this was done by the function *multiprocessing_test_vs_random_bot()* which uses the advantages of parallel computing to play multiple matches at the same time and so reducing the time of execution.
-- We chose the ridge regression because it reduces the problems of multicollinearity by keeping low values of the weights.
-Indeed, as the board is often symmetric after a sequence of moves the cells are naturally dependent on each other.